Mick Jagger: 1980s

-Following the success of Some Girls, the band released their next album, Emotional Rescue, in mid-1980.
-During recording sessions for the album, a rift between Jagger and Richards slowly developed.
-Richards wanted to tour in the summer or autumn of 1980 to promote the new album.
-Much to his disappointment, Jagger declined.
+Following the success of Some Girls, the band released the album Emotional Rescue in mid-1980.
+During recording sessions for the album, a rift between Jagger and Richards began developing.
+Richards wanted to tour in the summer or autumn of 1980 to promote Emotional Rescue, but Jagger declined.
 Emotional Rescue hit the top of the charts on both sides of the Atlantic and the title track reached No. 3 in the US.

-In early 1981, the group reconvened and decided to tour the US that year, leaving little time to write and record a new album, as well as rehearse for the tour.
-That year's resulting album, Tattoo You, featured several outtakes, including lead single "Start Me Up", which reached No. 2 in the US and ranked No. 22 on Billboard's Hot 100 year-end chart.
-Two songs ("Waiting on a Friend" (US No. 13) and "Tops") featured Mick Taylor's unused rhythm guitar tracks, and jazz saxophonist Sonny Rollins played on "Slave", "Neighbours" and "Waiting on a Friend".
+In early 1981, the Rolling Stones reconvened and began touring the US that year, leaving little time to write and record a new album.
+The band's album Tattoo You, released in 1981, featured several outtakes, including "Start Me Up", the album's lead single that reached No. 2 in the US and ranked No. 22 on Billboard's Hot 100 year-end chart.
+Two songs, "Waiting on a Friend" (US No. 13), and "Tops", feature Mick Taylor's unused rhythm guitar tracks.
+Jazz saxophonist Sonny Rollins plays on three Tattoo You songs, "Slave", "Neighbours", and "Waiting on a Friend".
 The album reached No. 2 in the UK and No. 1 in the US.

 While continuing to tour and release albums with the Rolling Stones, Jagger began a solo career.
-According to Rolling Stone, he did so to "establish an artistic identity for himself apart from the Rolling Stones"...his "boldest attempt yet".
+According to a February 1985 article in Rolling Stone, Jagger did so to "establish an artistic identity for himself apart from the Rolling Stones" which was described as "his boldest attempt yet".
 Jagger started writing and recording material for his first solo album She's the Boss.
 Released on 19 February 1985, the album, produced by Nile Rodgers and Bill Laswell, features Herbie Hancock, Jeff Beck, Jan Hammer, Pete Townshend and the Compass Point All Stars.
 It sold well, and the single "Just Another Night" was a Top Ten hit.
 During this period, he collaborated with the Jacksons on the song "State of Shock", sharing lead vocals with Michael Jackson.

-Jagger performed without the Stones for the Live Aid multi-venue charity concert in 1985.
-He performed at Philadelphia's JFK Stadium, including a duet with Tina Turner of "It's Only Rock and Roll" (which was highlighted by Jagger tearing away Turner's skirt) and a cover of "Dancing in the Street" with David Bowie, who was performing at Wembley Stadium, London.
+In 1985, Jagger performed without the Rolling Stones at Live Aid, a multi-venue charity concert in 1985.
+Jagger performed at Philadelphia's JFK Stadium, where he also performed a duet of "It's Only Rock and Roll" with Tina Turner, highlighted by Jagger tearing away Turner's skirt, and a cover of "Dancing in the Street" with David Bowie, who was performing at Wembley Stadium in London.
 The video was shown simultaneously on the screens of both Wembley and JFK Stadiums.
 The song reached No. 1 in the UK the same year.